Disease Guide ·Arthritis ·2026

 Supplement Exclusions

 Many policies exclude supplements and nutraceuticals from coverage.
-Joint supplements like glucosamine/chondroitin ($15-$30/month) are a core part of arthritis management but often aren't covered.
+Glucosamine/chondroitin ($15-$30/month) isn't covered.
 Prescription medications and Solensia injections are covered, but over-the-counter supplements usually aren't.

 🇺🇸 US Pet Insurance Guide